vaulty-co/docs/docs/cookbooks/safe-sensitive-data-import.md

       - "3001:3001"
 ```

-If you navigate your browser to http://127.0.0.1:3001/users you see what external API provides (it generates fake data for each call):
+Navigate your browser to http://127.0.0.1:3001/users to see what the external API provides to us (it generates fake data for each call):

 ![Api PII plain personal data](/img/cookbooks/safe-import/api-pii-plain-personal-data.png)